GetStream/stream-video-android/README.md

 </div>

-> **Note:** The SDK sizes reflect the maximum possible addition if none of their internal dependencies are already in your app.
-In most cases, the actual impact will be smaller.
+> **Note:** The SDK sizes reflect the potential addition if none of its internal dependencies are already in your app.
+In most cases, the actual impact will be smaller but may vary according to the device CPU architecture.

 This is the official Android SDK for [Stream Video](https://getstream.io/video?utm_source=Github&utm_medium=Github_Repo_Content_Ad&utm_content=Developer&utm_campaign=Github_Android_Video_SDK&utm_term=DevRelOss), a service for building video calls, audio rooms, and live-streaming applications.
 This library includes both a low-level video SDK and a set of reusable UI components.
 Most users start with the Compose UI components and fall back to the lower-level API when they want to customize things.